This Morning Routine Checklist Will Change Your Life

 Gets me every time.

-• Headspace will always have a soft spot for me.
+- Headspace App will always have a soft spot for me.
 Andy was my first.
 He did alter the trajectory of my life.

-• Calm is full of a bit more variety, although the simple daily meditations felt more like instruction than sitting and focusing on my breath.
+- Calm App is full of a bit more variety, although the simple daily meditations felt more like instruction than sitting and focusing on my breath.
 Their selection of Sleep Stories and Soundscapes are wonderful, though.

-• Waking Up is the deep, philosophical side of meditation.
-I liked it.
+- Waking Up App is the deep, philosophical side of meditation.
+I like it.

 Here are some advanced options: